acherm/acherm.github.io/_posts/2026-02-24-TeXChessEngine.md

 ---
 layout: post
-title:  "TexCCChess: How Coding Agents Wrote a Chess Engine in Pure TeX"
+title:  "TeXCCChess: How Coding Agents Wrote a Chess Engine in Pure TeX"
 date:   2026-02-24 11:00:00 +0200
 tags: [chess, chess engine, LLM, coding agents, LaTeX, TeX, pdfLaTeX, Elo, software engineering, generative AI, llm4code, Claude Code]
 ---
-{% raw %}

-What happens when you ask a coding agent to build a chess engine from scratch (with no plan, no architecture document, no step-by-step guidance) in a language that was never designed for this purpose?
+What happens when you ask a 2026 coding agent like Claude Code to build a chess engine from scratch (with no plan, no architecture document, no step-by-step guidance) in a language that was never designed for this purpose?
 Building a chess engine is a non-trivial software engineering challenge: it involves board representation, move generation with dozens of special rules (castling, en passant, promotion), recursive tree search with pruning, evaluation heuristics, as well as a way to assess engine correctness and performance, including Elo rating.
 Doing it from scratch, with minimal human guidance, is a serious test of what coding agents can do today.
 Doing it in LaTeX's macro language, which has no arrays, no functions with return values, no convenient local variables or stack frames, and no built-in support for complex data structures or algorithms?
 More than that, as far as I can tell, it has never been done before (I could not find any existing TeX chess engine on CTAN, GitHub, or TeX.SE).
 Yet, the coding agent built a functional chess engine in pure TeX that runs on `pdflatex` and reaches around 1280 Elo (the level of a casual tournament player).
-This post dives deep into how this engine, called TexCCChess, works, the TeX-specific challenges encountered during development.
-You can play against it in Overleaf https://youtu.be/ngHMozcyfeY or your local TeX installation https://youtu.be/Tg4r_bu0ANY, while the source code is available on GitHub!
+This post dives deep into how this engine, called TeXCCChess, works, the TeX-specific challenges encountered during development.
+You can play against it in [Overleaf](https://www.overleaf.com/docs?snip_uri=https%3A%2F%2Fgithub.com%2Facherm%2Fagentic-chessengine-latex-TeXCCChess%2Freleases%2Fdownload%2Fv1.0%2FTeXCCChess.zip&engine=pdflatex&main_document=chess-game.tex) (see demo https://youtu.be/ngHMozcyfeY) or your local TeX installation https://youtu.be/Tg4r_bu0ANY, while the source code is available on GitHub https://github.com/acherm/agentic-chessengine-latex-TeXCCChess/

 ## Motivation

-Among all the engines produced in my experiment of asking coding agents to build chess engines from scratch across 12 programming languages, TexCCChess is perhaps the most surprising and delightful.
+Among all the engines produced in my experiment of [asking coding agents to build chess engines from scratch across 12 programming languages](https://blog.mathieuacher.com/FromScratchChessEnginesPolyglot/), TeXCCChess is perhaps the most surprising and delightful.
 It is a chess engine written entirely in TeX (the macro language behind LaTeX) and it runs on `pdflatex`.
 Yes, LaTeX is usually used for writing reports or  scientific papers, not at all for writing chess engines.
 Between, why TeX?
 The honest answer: because it shouldn't work and has never been done before.
 TeX has no arrays, no functions with return values, no convenient local variables or stack frames, no integers bigger than 2^{31}-1, no bitwise operations.
 Macro expansion can recurse, but you get no call stack and deep recursion quickly hits engine limits.
 What TeX does have is a Turing-complete macro expansion engine and, with e-TeX extensions (used by modern pdfTeX), up to 32,768 integer registers called `\count`.
 That turns out to be *just barely enough* to implement a chess engine.
 I could not find any prior chess engine in TeX (I searched CTAN, GitHub, and TeX Stack Exchange).
 There exist LaTeX packages for *rendering* chess positions and games (the excellent `chessboard` and `xskak` packages), but nothing that actually *plays chess*.
-TexCCChess appears to be the first.
+TeXCCChess appears to be the first.

 If this is indeed the first full TeX chess engine, it is very unlikely the model memorized one verbatim.
-That makes TexCCChess a useful counterpoint to the plausible critique that "coding agents just regurgitate training data".
+That makes TeXCCChess a useful counterpoint to the plausible critique that "coding agents just regurgitate training data".
 Of course, the model may have seen discussions about chess programming in TeX, or small macro-expansion tricks, but a full working engine is a different artifact.
 (We will see in other posts that for engines in more mainstream languages, the pure memorization hypothesis is also questionable given the diversity of architectures and features, but here it is even more so).

-TexCCChess was built by [Claude Code](https://docs.anthropic.com/en/docs/claude-code), Anthropic's agentic coding tool, powered by Claude Opus 4.6.
+TeXCCChess was built by [Claude Code](https://docs.anthropic.com/en/docs/claude-code), Anthropic's agentic coding tool, powered by Claude Opus 4.6.
 The "CC" in the name stands for Claude Code (and if you squint, an allusion to the Chaos Computer Club).
 A second variant was independently built by [Codex CLI](https://github.com/openai/codex) (powered by GPT-5.2), but it is out of the scope of this post (I will cover it in a future post, along with engines in other languages).

 The challenge I gave Claude Code was deliberately vague: *I want to build a chess engine in LaTeX... at the end, I want to test this chess engine and assess its Elo rating, typically by playing games against chess engines of "similar" levels.* I did not specify the architecture, the search algorithm, or the data structures.
 The agent made all those decisions itself, discovered the TeX pitfalls the hard way, and iteratively debugged its own code across multiple sessions.